theo-armour/ucsf2/pookeepon-go/README.md

 Future stage include:

 * Trace a path inside the organs that can be used as a camera track
-* Devise PoKeepOns, HollyGoLightlies, Polypnesias and other game characters
+* Devise PooKeepOns, HollyGoLightlies, Polypnesias and other game characters
 * Link to controller
 	* https://www.amazon.com/gp/product/B003ZSN600
 * Acquire higher quaility 3D models